daveabrock/daveabrock.github.io/_posts/2020-04-19-posting-to-twitter-from-gh-actions.markdown

 date: "2020-04-19"
 title: "Tweeting New GitHub Pages Posts from GitHub Actions"
 layout: post
+excerpt: Use the power of GitHub Actions to tweet GitHub pages post from a CI pipeline.
 ---

 For the last few years, I hosted my blog on the [Ghost platform](https://ghost.org/).
 It was a fast, Node-powered CMS, which allowed for stupid-simple publishing: I could get in, write, and get out.
 However, I was looking at another annual bill for $220 and I wanted to find a better (and cheaper) way.
 I knew of the myriad of static site generators out there today.
 I eventually landed on [Jekyll + GitHub Pages](https://pages.github.com/).
 A month in, I'm happy that GitHub Pages gives me the flexibility to customize as I wanted, but also the simplicity.
 I can push a markdown file to GitHub, and then deploy to daveabrock.com automatically.
 All for just the cost of my domain name ($9 a year)!